 This past month, Meelz, an electric scooter company launched their brand.
 They approached us to help out with their launch and we were excited to collaborate on marketing ideas.
 We love brainstorming video concepts and strategies….
 Also, we’re talking about electric scooters … ammaright?

 Meelz is a personal electric scooter designed for everyday use.
 Unlike lots of scooters that are marketed for “fun” this one is designed to be a daily commuter solution.
 It’s a sturdy machine that folds up for convenient storage but most importantly, it sports a removable battery.
 This means you can get a back up battery and know you always have enough juice to get where you need to go.
-The product’s features played a large role in coming up with the slogan: “For work, play, for everyday.”
+The product’s features played a large role in coming up with the slogan: “For work, for play, for everyday.”

 The personal electric scooter market is currently booming, with estimations to become a $42 billion global market by 2030.
 Since the market is becoming crowded with many different scooter providers, standing out was important for Meelz.